This page was last updated on 16 December, 2021.

 Hotels and private rentals continue to operate with some restrictions and coronavirus precautionary measures in place.
 We advise that you contact your accommodation provider before booking to confirm what restrictions are in place.

-Schools have been closed since 23 March and gatherings of more than 100 people are banned.
+Gatherings of more than 100 people are banned.
 The majority of shops, banks and restaurants continue to operate, with some restrictions and coronavirus precautionary measures in place.
-Hand washing is compulsory before entering shops, banks, restaurants, bars, etc. Face coverings have also been advised in public, but are not mandatory.
+Hand washing is compulsory before entering shops, banks, restaurants, bars, etc. Face coverings have also been advised in public.